Vitamin C (Ascorbic Acid)

 In this Article

-heartburn, stomach cramps, headache, and other side effects.
+nausea, vomiting, heartburn, stomach cramps, headache, and other side effects.
 The chance of getting these side effects increases the more vitamin C you take.
-Doses higher than 2000 mg per day might not be safe and may cause a lot of side effects, including kidney stones and severe diarrhea.
-In people who have had a kidney stone, doses greater than 1000 mg per day greatly increase the risk of kidney stone recurrence.
+Amounts higher than 2000 mg daily are POSSIBLY UNSAFE and may cause a lot of side effects, including kidney stones and severe diarrhea.
+In people who have had a kidney stone, amounts greater than 1000 mg daily greatly increase the risk of kidney stone recurrence.

 Report Problems to the Food and Drug Administration